pivotal/docs-tap/scst-policy/configuring.md

 * Your images and signatures reside in a registry protected by authentication.

-* You do not have `signaturePullSecrets` configured in your runnable resources or in the `ServiceAccount`s that your runnable resources use.
+* You do not have `signaturePullSecrets` configured in your ClusterImagePolicy or in the `ServiceAccount`s that your runnable resources use.

 * You want this WebHook to check these container images.